Wednesday, February 18, 2009

 I'm a social butterfly, a butterfly,

-a pretty thing who's loved or that very sin
+a pretty thing who's loved for that very sin

 But I flit here, there, everywhere